What Is Email Encryption?

 Besides S/MIME, there’s also Gmail’s confidential mode.
 This special mode protects your privacy by making it impossible for recipients to forward, copy, print, and download your messages from Gmail.

-To send a confidential message:
+To send a confidential message via a web browser:

 - Log in to your Gmail account.